mobiletest2016/machine-learning-articles/articles/how-to-perform-multioutput-regression-with-svms-in-python.md

 This puts extra emphasis on the correctness _and_ time-complexity of the boundary, but it is possible to use Support Vector Machines to perform what is known as **Support Vector Regression** (SVR).
 A penalty-free area is captured around the maximum-margin decision boundary, called the _error tube_, where errors are accepted; this is a consequence of the fact that it must learn to compute continuous outputs.
 The goal of SVR is to find a tube that is as small as possible, without compromising much in model complexity and training time.

-Imagine that all the samples in the figure above don't belong to a particular class - but they just are what they are, samples, and they represent some \[latex\]x \\rightarrow y\[/latex\] mapping from one continuous input to a continuous output value.
+Imagine that all the samples in the figure above don't belong to a particular class - but they just are what they are, samples, and they represent some $x \\rightarrow y$ mapping from one continuous input to a continuous output value.
 Obviously, when performing a regression task, you want the regressed function to be somewhere in the middle of the samples.
 This makes Support Vector Machines a good fit for (linear, and if not linear using some kernel function with the kernel trick) regression problems: using support vectors near the middle of your dataset, it will regress a function that maps those inputs to outputs.

 ### Epsilon-SVR and nu-SVR

-There are in fact two types of Support Vector Regression: epsilon-based SVR (\[latex\]\\epsilon\[/latex\]-SVR) and nu-SVR (\[latex\]\\nu\[/latex\]-SVR).
+There are in fact two types of Support Vector Regression: epsilon-based SVR ($\\epsilon$-SVR) and nu-SVR ($\\nu$-SVR).
 They differ by means of the control that they offer you over the regression problem (StackExchange, n.d.):

 - When using **nu-SVR**, you have control over the _total number of support vectors used_ but not necessarily over the error that is acceptable (often yielding smaller but possibly worse models).
 - When using **epsilon-SVR**, you have control over the _error_ _that is acceptable_ but not necessarily over the number of support vectors used (often yielding better but large models).

 > Depending of what I want, I choose between the two.
-If I am really desperate for a small solution (fewer support vectors) I choose \[latex\]\\nu\[/latex\]-SVR and **hope** to obtain a decent model.
-But if I really want to control the amount of error in my model and go for the best performance, I choose \[latex\]\\epsilon\[/latex\]-SVR and **hope** that the model is not too complex (lots of support vectors).
+If I am really desperate for a small solution (fewer support vectors) I choose $\\nu$-SVR and **hope** to obtain a decent model.
+But if I really want to control the amount of error in my model and go for the best performance, I choose $\\epsilon$-SVR and **hope** that the model is not too complex (lots of support vectors).
 >
 > StackExchange, n.d.